robwschlegel/theoceancode/content/home/talks.md

 active = true
 date = 2018-08-27T00:00:00

-title = "Recent & Upcoming Talks"
+title = "Talks"
-subtitle = ""
+subtitle = "Past and present"

 # Order that this section will appear in.
 weight = 62